maestroh1git/solidly-solidity/README.md

 # Sample Hardhat Project

 This project demonstrates basic Hardhat use cases.
-It comes with a contracts and tests for the contract.
+It comes with a contracts and tests for the contracts.

 Try running some of the following tasks: